 The model is a hierarchical model meaning that each stage builds on the stage before it.
 While the model is sometimes used for training in the sales arena, it is helpful in all walks of life.
 The stages of the model are: Sensing, Interpreting, Evaluating and Responding.

-The first stage of the SIER process is to uses your physical senses to receive whatever is being communicated.
+The first stage of The SIER Hierarchy of Active Listening process is to use your physical senses to receive whatever is being communicated.

 As this stage you should hear what is being said, see the body language of the person you’re communicating with, listen for tone of voice and observe any other non-verbal cues you can.